Is it okay to kiss your child on the lips? | Expert advice for parents

 When should you stop kissing kids on the lips?

-So every family handles this one differently and in a way that works for them.
+So, every family handles this one differently and in a way that works for them.

 So…

-My advice is that mouth kissing should stop when someone feels uncomfortable about it.
+I advise that mouth kissing should stop when someone feels uncomfortable about it.

 What if your child wants to kiss you on the mouth?

-A saying that I often find myself repeating to parents, is that if someone doesn’t like what’s happening, then it needs to stop.
+A saying that I often find myself repeating to parents is that if someone doesn’t like what’s happening, then it needs to stop.

 What if your child dislikes it when people kiss them on the mouth?

-Sometimes children dislike it when people kiss them on the mouth.
+Sometimes, children dislike it when people kiss them on the mouth.
 It could be all people or just some people.

 The best approach to take with this one is curious.